jupyter/dashboards_server/README.md

 ## Install it

-You can install the dashboard server using `npm`.
+Install Node 5.x and npm 3.5.x.
+Then install the dashboard server using `npm`.

 ```
 npm install -g jupyter-dashboards-server